Visiting College Campuses – How to Make the Most of your Campus Visit

 Reach out to the school and to students who were or are currently studying in the school to ask them about their campus experience, as well as for pieces of advice.
 You also talk to recent alums of the schools.
 They often have the best stories, insights, and advice to give, those that especially hit close to home.

-Schools typically have information sessions held especially for incoming students.
+You can also join information sessions.
 Attending information sessions in your prospective schools will help you better grasp and compare what campus life is like in different universities and allow you to ask your questions about the school.

 Virtual campus tours are an excellent way to learn about different schools without leaving your house.
 Many schools offer virtual campus tours for prospective students as a time- and money-saving alternative, especially for those who live far from the campus.